GlennBrann/SideMenu/README.md

 In Xcode, select: `File > Swift Packages > Add Package Dependency`.

-Paste the package github url in the search bar `https://github.com/GlennBrann/ManySheets` and press next and follow instructions given via Xcode to complete installation.
+Paste the package github url in the search bar `https://github.com/GlennBrann/SideMenu` and press next and follow instructions given via Xcode to complete installation.

-You can then add ManySheets to your file by adding `import ManySheets`.
+You can then add SideMenu to your file by adding `import SideMenu`.

 **Or**